Masters course in Sustainability

 - Awarded by Anglia Ruskin University

 - Study full- or part-time, starting in September

 Study for an MSc in Sustainability, incorporating remote online learning with Anglia Ruskin University, residential workshops at the Eden Project, and a work placement.
-Book a place on the open day in Cambridge on 7 June.

-MSc Sustainability in a nutshell
+MSc in Sustainability

 This unique postgraduate course has been designed to provide students with the skills and knowledge they need to embed sustainability in their chosen profession and to equip them with the ability to bring about positive change.

 Through a blend of online learning, access to researchers at Anglia Ruskin’s Global Sustainability Institute, residential workshops at the visionary Eden Project, and a work placement, the MSc gives students the opportunity to learn, experience and practice different aspects of sustainability.